venkatrag1/ADSND/P0/Analysis.md

 the first element in the list.

-For the last record, in a C-style implementation of an array, the size would be stored ahead of time, so the time complexity would've been O(m).
+For the last record, in a C-style implementation of an array, the size would be stored ahead of time, so the time complexity would've been O(n).
 However, in python, the size of the list is stored and can be retrieved in O(1) time, and therefore, O(-1) directly indexes into a known index leading the time complexity to be O(1) in this case as well.